 Plan a trip and get into the RV as you head to Merchants Millpond State Park located in Gates County, North Carolina.
-This hidden gem of a park encompasses 3,296 acres and is found in the sparsely-populated northeastern corner of the state.
+This hidden gem of a park encompasses 3,296 acres and is found in the sparsely populated northeastern corner of the state.
 Built by a local entrepreneur in 1811, visit this 200-year old millpond that has created its own ecosystem including the unique plant, the American Beautyberry.
-Tour the 700-acre area called the “enchanted forest,” due massive bald cypress trees, beech groves, and Spanish moss.
+Tour the 700-acre area called the “enchanted forest,” because of the massive bald cypress trees, Spanish moss, and beech groves.

 You won't want to miss the chance to explore the Lassiter Swamp, which is a unique swamp where cypress trees grow right out of the water.
 It is best to experience this interesting waterway by boat or paddling in a kayak or canoe, which you can bring or rent on-site.
 Great for RV camping, the thrilling views of Coastal Plains wildlife including alligators along a southern swamp, are ones you won’t forget.

 Explore the miles of hiking or bike trails that include the Bennet Creek Trail, Lassiter Trail, and Coleman Trail.
 After a busy day outdoors, plan a delicious picnic next to the scenic pond or escape from it all while you fish for largemouth bass or bluegill.
 From hiking and fishing to exploring, this park has everything for all outdoor enthusiasts.

 In the northeastern corner of North Carolina, Merchants Millpond State Park is a natural oasis just off of US-158 between Gatesville and Sunbury.
 You can reach US-158 by taking I-95 from the north and west, I-64 from the east, and US-64 from the south.
 The park is less than an hour from Chesapeake and Virginia Beach, where you can enjoy miles of sandy beaches and the Virginia Aquarium & Marine Science Center.